Siphiwes/develop-google-cloud-network/README.md

 You are expected to have the skills and knowledge for these tasks.

-# What you need to do:
+# What you need to know:
 Create a development VPC with three subnets manually Create a production VPC with three subnets manually Create a bastion that is connected to both VPCs